 Mike Donaby is just a Creator of Music.
 Singer/Songwriter/Producer and Musician are just some of the titles associated over the years.
-Based in Chicago, Illinois his genres range from Soul Steppin R&B, Soultry Ballads to Contemporary Gospel.
-When The Music Stops is his debut single in stores wherever music is sold.
+Based in Chicago, Illinois his genres range from Soul Stepping R&B, Sultry Ballads to Contemporary Gospel.

 Born and Raised in the Chicagoland area, Mike has performed locally since about 2009, at restaurants, venues and festivals in the genres of Jazz and Blues.

 Professional associations include 5yr performance engagement and the legendary Army & Lou's as house keyboardist for Toby Wallace & Friends.

 He has performed with local and national talents such as George Freeman, Larry Frazier, Penny Jeffries and more.
 He has briefly worked as an organist at local churches.

 His writing and recording career began in 1997 through a brief internship at Swell Pictures in Chicago, which led to a record production deal with Toolman Music in Chicago.
 Leading to the release of "Go Bullistic" in 1998.
 In 2012, an unfortunate automobile accident forced amputation of a leg, Michael left live performance to rehabilitate, and decided to began songwriting again.
 The accident did not take his ability to sing nor produce.
 With a new lease on life , Michael hopes to inspire the world with his music and his life's testimony.